Quzzar/fated-path/README.md

 This allows the game to generate a map and do a ton of heavy lifting without freezing up the app and causing it to crash.

 ## Development Status
-Faded Path is currently a work in progress.
+Fated Path is currently a work in progress.
 It's a long term project that I continue to come back to in my free time :)

 ## Images